MariadeAnton/bii-training/README.md

 	[parent]
 	   your_username/hola: 0

 Celebrate!
 You've just published your first block in biicode.
-You know that we are available at |biicode_forum_link| for any issues.
+You know that we are available at biicode forum for any issues.
 You can also write us at support@biicode.com for suggestions and feedback.